Manquia/ProjectClimb/README_SUBMIT.txt

 I got most everything I wanted just not quite all the polish details.

-I added Henry into the credits since he "playtested it" and gave valuable feedback in the form of motivation. :)
+I added Henry into the credits since he "playtested it" and gave valuable feedback in the form of motivation. :) I plan to use this for a portfolio piece so please let me know if you are not ok with his name in there.

 Hans Lee is also in the credits.
 The submitted build is has 1 model (the hook on the ropes in the first level) that he created.
 He also